- Aesir (n.)

 - Aesopic (adj.)

-- 1927, in reference to Soviet literary censorship: "obscure or ambiguous writing, often allegorical, which disguises dissent," from Aesop, the traditional father of the allegorical fable, + -ic.
+- 1927, in the context of Soviet literary censorship, in reference to writing "obscure or ambiguous, often allegorical, which disguises dissent," from Aesop, the traditional father of the allegorical fable, + -ic.
 The term (Russian ezopovskii, 1875) arose under the Tsars and the style was used by Russian communists.
 Once they took power the word was applied by them as a charge against their own dissidents.

 - aesthete (n.)